KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man.rst

 -------------------
 If you are using JBoss as application server, you must add some modules inside the folder JBOSS_HOME/modules/system/layers/base:

 -the JDBC module of the metadata database with its dependencies (if any);

 -the JDBC module of the data database with its dependencies (if any);

 -the module which includes the commonj library with its dependencies (if any):

-   – geronimo-commonj_1.1_spec-1.0.jar,
+   –geronimo-commonj_1.1_spec-1.0.jar,

-   -  concurrent.jar,
+   -concurrent.jar,

-   -  foo-commonj.jar;
+   -foo-commonj.jar;

 -the Resteasy Jackson2 Provider module;